CortexGuardAI/mcp/README.md

 - get_contexts
   - Selection hint: Start here.
-  - Purpose: Check availability and fetch all context files for the current project.
+  - Purpose: Check availability and fetch context file metadata for the current project.
-  - Behavior: Returns a JSON list of context files.
+  - Behavior: Returns a JSON list of context file metadata (id, name, type, size, timestamps) - **content is NOT included**.
 If empty, proceed to `generate_initial_context`.

 - get_file
   - Purpose: Read the contents of a specific context file by its UUID.
   - Usage: Call after `get_contexts` when you know which file aligns with the current task.
+This is required to access file content.

 - add_file
   - Purpose: Add a new context file when you already have prepared content.